 Greaterthan is committed to clear, transparent finances and continuous open dialogue about money and value distribution.
 We know that such conversations can feel uncomfortable, and do our best to create a safe and trusting environment to be able to address and practice how we talk about and spend our money.

 There are no standardized daily or hourly rates for work, nor processes for how project budgets are distributed, as these vary between contracts, types of work and level of expertise of contributors.
-Each project team is free to choose how to distribute its budget; however this budget must be transparent for the rest of the organization and be (subjectively) considered as equitable among team members.
+Each project team is free to choose an approach to how to distribute its budget, as long as the intention remains to find an equitable budget distribution between team members.
+Many Greaterthan teams use the Happy Money Story practice for budget distribution.

 All contract work invoiced for through Greaterthan Collective Ltd contributes 15 % to the Greaterthan commons.

 These 15 % include: